CeciliaaSolis/notas-hacking/PicoCTF Web/Tarea 2 - Web/04- Local Authority.md

 ## Descripción

-*Can you get the flag?
+*Can you get the flag?Go to this [website](http://saturn.picoctf.net:55696/) and see what you can discover.*
-Additional details will be available after launching your challenge instance.*

 ## Pistas